truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSMART.md

 Define a number of minutes for smartd to wake up and check for configured to run in **Check Interval** and select a **Power Mode** (tests only run with *Never*).

 Define the **Difference** in degrees of Celsius.
-S.M.A.R.T. will alert if the temperature of a drive changes by N degrees Celsius since the last report.
+S.M.A.R.T. sends alerts if the temperature of a drive changes by N degrees Celsius since the last report.

 Define the **Threshold** in degrees of Celsius.
 S.M.A.R.T. will message with a log level of LOG_INFO if the temperature exceeds the threshold.